-A study currently being conducted by the Situs Cancer Research Center in Arkansas is using 1.5gm of ascorbic acid, delivered intravenously, to fight cancer tumors.
+A study by the Situs Cancer Research Center in Arkansas currently in Phase 2 uses 1.5gm of ascorbic acid, delivered intravenously, to fight cancer tumors.
 The theory is that cancer cells do not have the enzymes required to break down hydrogen peroxide into water and oxygen.

 Cancer sees vitamin C as a sugar and sucks it right up.
 The vitamin then breaks down into H202, killing the cancer from the inside, while sparing the surrounding cells its oxidative damage.

 Not surprisingly, the FDA has suspended this study.